 “Apart from the technical training that I obtained at Catholic, the two biggest takeaways for me were organizational skills and being able to collaborate with others."

-Etsy Adrian: Discovery Channel
+Esty Adrian: Discovery Channel

 Etsy Adrian Foster is the scheduling coordinator for the Discovery Family Channel and graduated from Catholic University in 2011.
 She assists in programming the Discovery Family Channel and serves as a bridge between the network’s daytime scheduler and primetime scheduler.